JamesAnunda/Sad-Boi/README.md

 # Sad-Boi
-First discord bot so prepare for the chaos
+First discord bot so prepare for the chaos that is going to happen ...Made in JS and Node